Convex body domination for the commutator of vector valued operators with multiple matrix-valued symbols: Abstract

 \section{Abstract}

 We provide convex body domination results for the generalized vector-valued commutator of those operators that admit specific forms of convex body domination themselves.
-We also prove some strong type estimates and other consequences of these results, and we study the $BMO$ spaces that appear naturally in this context.
+We also prove some strong-type estimates and other consequences of these results, and we study the $BMO$ spaces that appear naturally in this context.